fasouto/django-starter-template/readme.md

     $ pip install -r requirements/development.txt

+If you need a database, edit the settings file and create one with

+    $ pip manage.py syncdb

-Once installed to run the development server in http://localhost:8000/
+Once everything is setup to run the development server in http://localhost:8000/

     $ python manage.py runserver